sizezero/rftg-cheat/README.md

 gimp.
 I would provide these source tiles but the game publisher has not responded to my requests.

-Layout files exist in the `res/layout directory` .
-These are text files that represent a single cheat sheet to create.
-For each layout file, an image file will be created in the build directory.
+Layout files exist in the `res/layout` directory.
+These are text files that represent a single cheat sheet.
+For each layout file, an image file will be created in the `build/` directory.

 For example, the layout file `green.layout` looks like this: